google/gnxi/oc_config_validate/README.md

 #### OpenConfig Models

-`oc_config_validate` includes the Python bindings of some OpenConfig models, in the package `oc_config_validate.models`.
+`oc_config_validate` includes the Python bindings of [all public OpenConfig models](https://github.com/openconfig/public.git), in the package `oc_config_validate.models`.

  *  To update the bindings to the latest model versions, run `update_models.sh`
  *  To add more OpenConfig models, update `update_models.sh`

-The model bindings are used in tests that validate the gNMI JSON payloads against the expected OpenConfig model.
-See [docs/tests](docs/tests.md) for more details.
+The model bindings are used in tests that validate the gNMI JSON payloads against the OpenConfig model.
+See [docs/testclasses](docs/testclasses.md) for more details.

+The Python bindings are in a directory tree structure that allows to reference any container element of any OpenConfig model, for validation or to write specific testcases.

 Run `python3 -m oc_config_validate -models` to get a list of the versions (revisions) of the OC models used.
 These are also added to the results file.